doctorfree/MMM-InstagramView/README.md

 under the module directory.
 This allows access to the account for 60 days.
 There is a mechanism in place to renew the key every time MagicMirror is restarted.
 If the access token expires, just repeat the authorization process.

+## Features

+In addition to those features available and supported in MMM-Instagram and MMM-Instagram2020, this module supports features previously unavailable in MagicMirror Instagram modules.
+Included with this version of MMM-InstagramView are the following:

+- Support for playback of Instagram video posts
+- All media in multiple media Instagram posts can be displayed
+    - The `showChildren` config option controls whether all media in posts are displayed
+- Compatibility with MMM-GoogleAssistant and MMM-Detector
+- Additional configuration options:
+   - showComments: Controls whether post description is displayed
+   - showChildren: Controls whether additional media in post are shown
+   - showDate: Controls whether date of post is displayed
+   - showMediaType: Controls whether media type is displayed
+- Improved custom CSS capabilities
+- Module updates no longer clobber the stored access token
+- Multiple bug fixes

 ## Support